webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

     - Websites that use `<a>` in place of a `<button>` to reveal in-page content.

+### Click Selector

+When autoclick is enabled, you can customize which element is automatically clicked by specifying a CSS selector.

+See [Basic CSS selectors (MDN)](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Styling_basics/Basic_selectors) for examples of valid CSS selectors.

 **Page Timing**

 Page timing gives you more granular control over how long the browser should stay on a page and when behaviors should run on a page.
 Add limits to decrease the amount of time the browser spends on a page, and add delays to increase the amount of time the browser waits on a page.
 Adding delays will increase the total amount of time spent on a crawl and may impact your overall crawl minutes.